Assessment of Inventory Management

 Our assessment of inventory management will cover the entire framework across your organisation with a clear mandate of strengthening the inventory management process by focusing on the individual components, understanding the importance of each component and how to implement effective change.
 This framework consist of the following components:

-- Does your organization use an inventory policy mechanism to control inventory investment levels?
+- Does your organization use an inventory policy to control inventory investment levels?

-- How is the inventory policy developed and does it integrate with the inventory management system to provide real time reporting for better decision making?
+- How is inventory policy developed and is it integrated with your ERP to provide real time reporting for better decision making?

 - How are inventory targets established, by sku, product group or at a company level based on historical performance settings?

 Managing inventory is all about effort and where to allocate this effort to maximise a return on investment for your company.
-Segment inventory is a process that will help identify which product groups or categories are contributing to profit and sales.
+Inventory segmentation is a process that will help identify which product groups or categories are contributing to profit and/or sales.

 Inventory can be broken down into units and dollars, then into fast, medium and slow moving categories to further disect performance and contribution to margin.
 This awareness of contribution provides planners insight into where effort needs to be allocated, supported by the right analytical tools.